John Sipple

 Research Projects

 - Enhancing the role of School-Based Health Centers in creating a community of health and well-being in rural communities.
-In partnership with Dr. Chris Kjolhede at the Basset Healthcare Network (Cooperstown, NY), we have used mixed-methods to identify unique strengths and weaknesses of schools and the healthcare facilities linking to and supporting families.
+In partnership with Prof. Sharon Tennyson, Prof. Mildred Warner, and Dr. Chris Kjolhede MD and Wendy Bruner PhD at the Basset Healthcare Network (Cooperstown, NY), we have used mixed-methods to identify unique strengths and weaknesses of schools and the healthcare facilities linking to and supporting families.
+This work is currently funded through a large grant from the National Institutes of Health (NIH).

 - Assessing the Capacity of Communities to support Families and Economies through UPK Policy.
-Defining "Capacity" as the proportion of day-care and PreK slots available for age-eligible children in communities across New York State, we assess absolute and relative capacity of communities to serve children, families and economies.
-A mix of secondary data analysis and case studies, we have worked for a decade to establish clear links to poverty race, urbanity/rurality.
+Defining "Capacity" as the proportion of day-care and PreK slots available for age-eligible children in communities across New York State, Prof. Hope Casto, Dr. Lisa McCabe, and I assess absolute and relative capacity of communities to serve children and communities, including the decision to partner with local community-based organizations.

 - Impact of School Presence on Local Community Vitality: GIS-enhanced analyses.
 Using GIS, descriptive, and regression analyses, we are empirically testing and advancing the hypothesis (laid out by Prof. Tom Lyson) that the presence of a school is healthy for local communities.
 Using census data from villages, we replicate Lyson's binary model (have school or not) and then advance the modeling by creating gradients around each village centroid and assessing the impact of school proximity.

-- East Ramapo (NY) Monitor.
+- Former East Ramapo (NY) Monitor.
 NY State Education Commissioner, MaryEllen Elia, appointed three monitors to study and oversee the situation in East Ramapo, NY and then make recommendations to the State.
-I was reappointed in the summer of 2016 for a second year of Monitoring with Chuck Szuberla.
+I was reappointed twice and continued in my role of Monitoring with Chuck Szuberla until June of 2018.
 East Ramapo and the takeover of the public school board by Ultra-Orthodox Jewish men was made famous by NPR's "This American Life" in 2014.

 Publications

-- Giroux, S., Eloundou-Enyegue, P., Sipple, J. W. & Tenikue, M. (In press).
+- Giroux, S., Eloundou-Enyegue, P., Sipple, J. W. & Tenikue, M. (2021).
 A Global equalizer?
 Education and the Recent Economic Convergence of World Countries.
 Annual review of comparative Education, International Perspectives on Education and Society, v39, pp. 113–133.

 - Sipple, J. W., Casto, H. G. & McCabe, L. M. (2020).
 Child Care Deserts in New York State: Factors Related to the Community Capacity to Care for Children.
 Early Childhood Research Quarterly. p.
 167-177. https://doi.org/10.1016/j.ecresq.2019.10.007